tapyu/cpp-lessons/README.md

 #define SHARED_H

 extern int sharedVariable; // declaration of sharedVariable void greeting(); // declaration of greeting().
-For function declarations, the `extern` keyword is not mandatory and is usually not used.
-It is not wrong, though.
+For function declarations, the `extern` keyword is not mandatory and is usually not used (it is not wrong, though).
 The function header (i.e., the prototype) is enough.

 #endif
 ```